 For dinner, I mash them right in the hot pot after they’re done steaming to make easy mashed potatoes, or toss them in the oven to roast until crispy, as pictured here.

-How To Cook Potatoes in the Pressure Cooker Recipe
+How To Cook Potatoes in the Instant Pot Recipe

 You can peel the potatoes or leave them unpeeled for this recipe.

 For crispy roasted potatoes, like those pictured, toss the steamed potatoes with olive oil, salt, and ground pepper, and spread onto a baking sheet.
 Roast at 425F until browned and crispy on the outside.